wesdollar/dollar-generators/README.md

 `dg vscode`<br />
 Creates a `.vscode` directory inside the current working directory.

+After install, run the following to install Eslint dependencies:

+`npm i -D @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint-config-prettier eslint-plugin-mdx eslint-plugin-prettier`

+Test the Eslint configuration by running:

+`npx eslint .`

+Eslint will tell if there are any config issues or missing dependencies.
+Otherwise, it'll tell you which files have errors.
+Yay for red squigs!

 These files are generated:

-- `extensions.json` for recommending and blocking extensions
+- `./.vscode/extensions.json` for recommending and blocking extensions
-- `launch.json` to configure node and nodemon debugging
+- `./.vscode/launch.json` to configure node and nodemon debugging
-- `settings.json` configures VS Code settings, including auto-formatting
+- `./.vscode/settings.json` configures VS Code settings, including auto-formatting
-- `spellright.dict` dictionary for spellright
+- `./.vscode/spellright.dict` dictionary for spellright
+- `./.eslintignore`
+- `./.eslintrc`

-Alright, now lets talk about the `settings.json`.
+Alright, now lets talk about the settings.
 The settings provided are fairly opinionated in terms of linting and auto-formatting.
 You can obviously modify these rules however you see fit, but I felt the need to give you a heads up.

 Good news, though – the Prettier config used for auto-formatting is completely stock (ie: default settings).
 The linting rules, however, are definitely to my personal taste.

 ---

 More generators coming soon!
+Be sure to update frequently for all the latest generators and features.